 Update July 16, 2014: On July 14, 2014 the Equal Employment Opportunity Commission (EEOC) updated and amended the enforcement guidelines for pregnancy discrimination.

 The Pregnancy Discrimination Act (PDA) of 1978 provides that women affected by pregnancy, childbirth, or related medical conditions must be treated the same way as other individuals with temporary disabilities.
-Therefore, you can be treated differently from any other employer with any other disability.
+Therefore, a pregnant woman cannot be treated differently from any other employer with any other disability.

-Women affected by pregnancy or related conditions must be treated in the same manner as other applicants or employees with similar abilities or limitations.
+2. Women affected by pregnancy, childbirth, or related medical conditions must be treated the same as other persons not so affected but similar in their ability or inability to work.

 DISCLAIMER: The private web sites, and the information linked to both on and from this site, are opinion and information.
 While I have made every effort to link accurate and complete information, I cannot guarantee it is correct.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources to make certain your legal interpretation and decisions are correct.
 This information is not legal advice and is for guidance only.